Enrage: 8 minutes. When Enraged, Vale Guardian will deal 200% more damage.

 If doing the outheal strategy, healers should be looking out for detonations.
 The squad should be at max health before the Green detonates, and healers should have burst heal skills available to recover health after the detonation.
 The explosion will do the same damage to a player with and without

 Known as: CC, breakbar

-- The Green Guardian summons teleports.
+- The Green Guardian summons Blues.

 After the 66% split, return to the original tanking location.
-The northeast (green pylon) section of the arena will light up, damaging any players standing on this section.
+The northeastern (green pylon) section of the arena will light up, damaging any players standing on this section.
 Every 20 seconds the lit section will rotate clockwise, from green to blue to red – make sure to be standing just south of the split.
-When the northeastern section fades, move to just north of the split, as the south section will be the next to light up.
+When the northeastern section fades, move to just north of the split, as the southern section will be the next to light up.